-From Okinawa to Kyoto and Mount Fuji, Japan’s natural and historical landmarks are must-see destinations on any Japanese journey.
+From Okinawa to Kyoto and Mount Fuji, the world heritage sites in Japan offer a captivating glimpse into the nation’s rich cultural and natural legacy.
 Japan is renowned for its stunning sightseeing spots, including serene bamboo forests, vibrant summer festivals, and charming traditional villages.
 Given that many of Japan's historic sites have suffered damage from natural disasters and wars, the ones that have endured are especially cherished.

 Spiritual Sites and Pilgrimage Paths in the Kii Mountain Range